pseudog0d/Assignement-API/README.md

 Hit the API through POSTMAN, or any tool of your choice, you can always use the route.rest file in VS code with the extension: REST Client and execute it here itself.

-Task 1:

 ![image_2022-08-19-23-40-05](img/image_2022-08-19-23-40-05.png)

 ![image_2022-08-19-23-37-43](img/image_2022-08-19-23-37-43.png)

-Attaching all the SS for your reference:

-Task 3:

 ![image_2022-08-19-23-44-10](img/image_2022-08-19-23-44-10.png)